Unreal Engine Plugin · UE 5.3+

 not built for debugging.

-As projects grow, these five problems compound — and the standard tools give you no way to see them all at once.
+As projects grow, these five problems compound.
+The standard tools give you no way to see them all at once.

 Preset drift